nvashenko/Adafruit-Eagle-Library/README.txt

 ## Adafruit Eagle Library
+dsadsadsadsadasd

-Now in Eagle 6 format!
+Now in Eaglsae 6 format!

 ### Don't click on the files!
 asdasd